-The Maximum of either the largest value of the Mitigated Offer Cap for Generation Resource C, as determined above, divided by the absolute value of its shift factor on the constraint or the currently effective Low System-Wide Offer Cap (LCAP) pursuant to subsection (g) of P.U.C.
+The maximum of either the largest value of the MOC for Generation Resource C, as determined above, divided by the absolute value of its Shift Factor on the constraint or the currently effective Low System-Wide Offer Cap (LCAP) pursuant to subsection (g) of P.U.C.
 Subst.
 R. 25.505, Resource Adequacy in the Electric Reliability Council of Texas Power Region.

-When a constraint meets the trigger condition described in Section 3.6.1 and accumulates a net margin that exceeds $95,000/MW as described in Section 3.6.2, ERCOT shall:
+When a constraint meets the trigger condition described in Section 3.4.1 and accumulates a net margin that exceeds $95,000/MW as described in Section 3.4.2, ERCOT shall: